chenzmxy/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the find order feature behaves at each step.

 Step 1.
 The user launches the application and types find-o i/pizza.
-The `FindOrderCommandParser`  receives `i/pizza`, parses it, and builds a map of search criteria with the key `i' and value `pizza`.
+The `FindOrderCommandParser`  receives `i/pizza`, parses it, and builds a map of search criteria with the key `i` and value `pizza`.

 <puml src="diagrams/Find-oState0.puml" alt="Find-oState0" />